FACTBOX-Impact of COVID-19 pandemic on sports events around the world

 BOXING * Dillian Whyte's heavyweight fight against Alexander Povetkin has been rescheduled for July 4.

+* The Canoe Slalom World Cup Final and non-Olympic World Championships in Germany have been moved from September to October. * Canoe Polo World Championships in Rome have been pushed back until April 2021.

+* The Ocean Racing World Championships and 2020 Wildwater final are scheduled for September.
+CRICKET

-CRICKET * The Hundred, originally scheduled to begin on July 17, was pushed back to 2021.
+* The Hundred, originally scheduled to begin on July 17, was pushed back to 2021.
+CYCLING

-CYCLING * Giro d'Italia will begin on Oct.
-3, while the Spanish Vuelta will be held from Oct.
-20.

-* The European Handball Federation (EHF) cancelled the last 16 and quarter-final matches of the men's Champions League.
+HANDBALL * The European Handball Federation (EHF) cancelled the last 16 and quarter-final matches of the men's Champions League.
 The best two teams from each group will now contest the final, which has been pushed back to Dec.
 28 and 29 from May 30 and 31.

-HORSE RACING
+HORSE RACING * Racing in France will begin without spectators at ParisLongchamp on May 11.

 LACROSSE * Premier League Lacrosse is planning a two-week, quarantined and fanless tournament starting in July.